 The listed in the left-hand column lists categories of personal information the company collects.
 The right-hand column lists the purposes for which the company collects the information.

-For more information, see our article The CCPA's Four Consumer Notices.
+For more information, see our article The CCPA/CPRA's Four Consumer Notices.

 Set Up a Do Not Sell My Personal Information Page